AlejandraLLI/Cloud_Engineering_Project/00_Administrative/Meeting_Minutes.md

 ## Meeting: May 11th, 2023

 ### Discussion
+- Updated raw_data and clean_data to read data from and upload to S3 bucket.
+Used profile_name option in boto3 session to handle different profiles but it is not needed if you export the profile name as environment variable in each session.
+- Added tests for clean_data module.
+Tried to add git actions for tests but something not working.
+Need to ask Ashish.
+- Modules for generating features and modelling are ready but need to add logging and testing and connection to S3 bucket.
+- Revised first version of the web page for the API.
+Might be good idea not to include flight code and duration as inputs from the user.

 ### Task for next week
 - Remove the profile_name option in aws functions (Ale)